 (Image from Voyage LA)

 Behind the brand is Gianna Caravello, an Italian fashion designer.
 Embedded with art, tradition and culture, she looked for ways through which her designs could complement and reflect the values and inspirations of the Italian Imagery.
 “I soon realized how our choices in clothing and accessories communicate both explicit and implicit messages, particular meanings are dependent on context, culture, and wearer” (Caravello, 2019).
-She pursued a Master’s Degree in design in Milan and started her career as an interior designer.
-Eventually, she started working as a digital designer.
-It wasn’t until Caravello moved to San Francisco that she decided to start her career from scratch and focus on what she was passionate about — fashion.
-Now, Modher represents her personality, culture, and artistic development and the meaningful development of a career that seeks to nurture sustainability and art.
+She pursued a Master’s degree in design in Milan and started her career as an interior designer eventually she started working as a digital designer and it wasn’t until moves to San Francisco that she decided to start her career from scratch and focus on what she was really passionate about — fashion.
+Now, her brand not only represents her personality, culture and artistic development but the meaningful development of a career that seeks to nurture sustainability and art.
 “The path is still long, I am only at the beginning of it, but as I did so far, I will try to use any struggle as an opportunity to improve.”

 Writer by Bernarda Chiriboga